Uncle and Cousins to my three in the photo (Drew, Madeline and Alexa) |

 *Choose original or unabridged books, when possible.

-A loss of words put together in the right way cheats the reader. –Gladys Hunt, Honey for a Child's Heart
+A loss of words put together in the right way cheats the reader. –Gladys Hunt, Honey for a Child's Heart*Choose books with profound morality.

 Moral excellence ought to be inseparable from creative or literary excellence. –Sarah Clarkson, Read for the Heart